 21 Cypress Cres, Cabarita Beach NSW 2488

 Oh, and there is a certain nostalgia that attracts me to Halcyon House.
-It might be something to do the 1970s painted brick facade complete with parking your car not too far from your room.
+It might be something to do with the 1970s painted brick facade complete with parking your car not too far from your room.

 Images by Leisa Latham.